niemyjski/homeassistant-kohler/README.md

 Kohler Integration for Home Assistant

+> Any and all help is greatly apprecated.
+Just grab an issue and leave a comment if you have any questions!

 Uses the [Kohler Python library](https://github.com/niemyjski/kohler-python) to get device data.
 Currently this only supports the DTV+ system.
 It would be sweet to add support at a future date for other devices like the smart mirrors (currently installed but not very smart) too ;) PR's are welcomed!